 l. the word sneaked

 The rationale for dialect types (a-c) are set out above.
-Types (d-f) are forms of the suffix or clitic �s, which are frequently absent in AAVE (Labov et al, 1968; Labov, 1972b; Wolfram, 1969 Rickford, 1999; Baugh, 1983 Weldon, 1994).
-The grammar of AAVE shows the absence of subject-verb agreement marked by verbal �s, the absence of the attributive possessive �s, and variable occurrence of the contracted form of the copula �s.
+Types (d-f) are forms of the suffix or clitic �s, which are frequently absent in AAVE (Labov et al, 1968; Labov, 1972b; Wolfram, 1969; Rickford, 1999; Baugh, 1983; Weldon, 1994).
+The grammar of AAVE shows the absence of subject-verb agreement marked by verbal �s, the absence of the attributive possessive �s, and the variable occurrence of the contracted form of the copula �s.
 Type (g), the plural suffix, is added as a control item for the effect of dialect, since AAVE preserves plural {s}.[4]
 Type (h) is a similar control item, since AAVE uses irregular past forms consistently, with some lexical deviations from the standard usage.[5]

 Dialect types (i-j) relate to potential errors common with Latino readers.
 It is regularly reported that speakers of English with Spanish language background alternate the palatal affricate and fricative in choose, chips, shame, etc. (Wald, 1981).
 The primary tendency is to substitute the sh- form for ch-, but the reverse occurs as well.
-Therefore it is an open question as to whether the reading It�s a chame� represents a reading error or the reader�s pronunciation of the correct word, shame.
+Therefore, it is an open question as to whether the reading It�s a chame� represents a reading error or the reader�s pronunciation of the correct word, shame.

 Studies of Latino English (Wolfram, 1974; Bayley, 1994; Santa Ana, 1992; Fought, 2003) also have noted variation in types (a-h), but with distributions that differ from AAVE.
-The study of the speech of UMRP subjects below will instantiate these differences.
+The study of the speech of UMRP subjects presented below will instantiate these differences.

 Item (k) bears on the tendency of speakers of AAVE to alternate br- and b- in the two words listed, so that brought may be pronounced with an initial [b] and bought with [br].